Services: Parking and Traffic Enforcement

 - Citation Payments, Payment Plans and Appeals

-Daily permits purchased at one of the dispensers are only good for that day of purchase and become expired at midnight of the day purchased.
+Daily permits purchased at one of the dispensers are only good for that day of purchase and become expired at midnight of the day purchased. ($1.00 exact change)

-The temporary/daily permit may be on the dashboard either on the right or the left side, as long as the permit number is clearly visible with the date and time of purchase clearly visible.
+The daily permit may be on the dashboard either on the right or the left side, as long as the permit number is clearly visible with the date and time of purchase clearly visible.

 Parking permits must be displayed anytime a vehicle is parked and unattended.
 Permits are required Monday through Friday, 8:00 am to 12:00 midnight, 8:00 am to 4:00 pm on Saturdays, and no permits are required on Sundays.

 Semester permits are purchased online through your MyAVC account or by clicking here.
 Semester permits are valid from the time of purchase until midnight on the last day of the semester.

 Semester parking permits are activated immediately with a valid license plate.
 A permit will also be mailed that you can static-cling to your front window (passenger side).

 Parking permits must be valid anytime a vehicle is parked and unattended.
 Permits are required Monday through Friday and Saturdays, no permits are required on Sundays.